Galaxies99/oh-my-papers/README.md

 ## Introduction

-Current scholar search engine cannot recognize "jargon".
-For exeample, if you type "resnet" in Google Scholar and other scholar search engine, you can not find the ResNet paper: "Deep Residual Learning for Image Recognition".
-In order to make the search more precisely, we build Oh-My-Papers: a hybrid context-aware citation recommendation system, as well as a scholar search engine.
+Current scholar search engine cannot recognize **"jargon"**, that is, specialized termilogy associated with a particular field or area of activity.
+For exeample, if you type "ResNet" in Google Scholar and other scholar search engine, you can not find the ResNet paper: "Deep Residual Learning for Image Recognition".
+In order to make the search more precisely, we build Oh-My-Papers, a hybrid context-aware citation recommendation system, as well as a scholar search engine.

+We first point out that, we can learn jargons from academic paper citation information.
+Since specialists usually use jargons such as "ResNet" in the academic paper writings, academic papers can help us to improve the searching results.

-We also create a large dataset recording citation information from papers of CV field in recent years.
-The dataset is ~10x larger than the current biggest dataset.
+In this work, we also create a large dataset recording citation information from papers of computer vision field in recent years.
+The dataset is ~10x larger than the biggest dataset from the previous works.

-We also implement a simple front-end website, you can see the details from the demo.
+We also implement a simple front-end website, which has three functions: context searching, auto-citation and related paper recommendation.
+See the details from the demo.
 See [oh-my-papers-website](https://github.com/zhao-hr/oh-my-papers-website) for details.

 ## Requirements